 In a study, Desbordes taught participants meditation.
 When compared to a control group, the meditators experienced heightened activity in the right amygdala.
 This is a part of the brain involved with memory processing.

 A study by Boston University shows that meditation also strengthens the cerebral cortex.
 The cerebral cortex is involved with concentration, learning, and memory.

-Plus, meditation increases blood flow to the brain, and this helps to alleviate the symptoms of dementia and Alzheimer’s.
-[READ: Meditation for Memory Power].
+Plus, it increases blood flow to the brain, and this helps to alleviate the symptoms of dementia and Alzheimer’s.

 Decision Making & Clarity of Mind